Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Introduction

-To answer \cref{q2}, we introduce \emph{Perturbed Smoothed GDA}, a single-loop algorithm that uses both smoothing and dual-perturbation techniques.
+To answer \cref{q2}, we introduce \emph{Perturbed Smoothed GDA}, a single-loop algorithm that uses both smoothing and dual perturbation techniques.
 Our analysis shows that this algorithm achieves an $\epsilon$-OS in $\mathcal{O}(\epsilon^{-4})$ iterations, and this rate is tight under our assumptions.
 This result confirms the earlier insight that dual perturbation does not improve the iteration complexity to $\epsilon$-OS as the iteration complexity remains identical to that of \emph{Smoothed GDA}.
 On the other hand, our \emph{Perturbed Smoothed GDA} achieves an $\epsilon$-GS in $\mathcal{O}(\epsilon^{-3})$ iterations, a strict improvement over both \emph{Smoothed GDA} and \emph{Perturbed GDA}, which each requires $\mathcal{O}(\epsilon^{-4})$ iterations.
 This result gives a positive answer to \cref{q2} and shows that smoothing and perturbation can be synergistic in accelerating convergence to game stationarity.

-This difference can be explained by the structural relation between $\epsilon$-GS and $\epsilon$-OS.
-It is known that $\epsilon$-OS implies $\Theta(\epsilon)$-GS, but not conversely, see, e.g., \citet[Theorem 7.1]{li2025nonsmooth}; thus, OS is a strictly stronger criterion.
+This iteration complexity difference can be explained by the structural relation between $\epsilon$-GS and $\epsilon$-OS.
+It is known that $\epsilon$-OS implies $\Theta(\epsilon)$-GS, but not conversely, see, e.g., \citep[Theorem 7.1]{li2025nonsmooth}; thus, OS is a strictly stronger criterion for convergence.
 Correspondingly, smoothing and dual perturbation act on different components of the problem.
 Smoothing modifies the value function and directly targets OS, which automatically secures GS guarantees.
-In contrast, dual perturbation regularizes the inner maximization objective and primarily improves the geometry of the game dynamics, thereby facilitating convergence to GS, but the lack of a reverse implication ($\epsilon$-\text{GS} $\not\Rightarrow $$\epsilon$-\text{OS}) prevents this benefit from extending to OS.
+In contrast, dual perturbation regularizes the inner maximization objective and primarily facilitates the convergence to GS, but the lack of a reverse implication ($\epsilon$-\text{GS} $\not\Rightarrow $$\epsilon$-\text{OS}) prevents this benefit from extending to OS.
 Therefore, the two techniques operate through distinct yet complementary mechanisms: Smoothing promotes convergence to OS (and by extension GS), whereas dual perturbation mainly accelerates convergence to GS by rendering the inner maximization (dual) objective strongly concave.
-When combined, these effects lead to strictly faster convergence to $\epsilon$-GS than either technique alone.
+When combined, these effects yield a strictly better complexity for finding an $\epsilon$-GS point than either technique alone.